 When comparing the formulas and coefficients for various LAMMPS dihedral styles with dihedral equations defined by other force fields, note that some force field implementations divide/multiply the energy prefactor K by the multiple number of torsions that contain the J-K bond in an I-J-K-L torsion.
 LAMMPS does not do this, i.e. the listed dihedral equation applies to each individual dihedral.
 Thus you need to define K appropriately to account for this difference if necessary.

-Here is an alphabetic list of dihedral styles defined in LAMMPS.
-Click on the style to display the formula it computes and coefficients specified by the associated dihedral_coeff command.
+On either of those pages, click on the style to display the formula it computes and its coefficients as specified by the associated dihedral_coeff command.